A Guide to Melatonin For Kids

 Nightmares

-This is why children, who naturally produce more melatonin than adults, spend more time in REM sleep[11] and tend to have wilder dreams and more nightmares.
-Additionally, it’s why one of the most common side effects of melatonin supplements, especially in children under 8, is nightmares
+This is why children, who naturally produce more melatonin than adults, often spend more time in REM sleep11 and can have wilder dreams and more nightmares.
+Additionally, it’s why one of the most common side effects of melatonin supplements, especially in children under 8, is nightmares.

 Now, this doesn’t necessarily mean that melatonin is unsafe for children.
-If your child is having nightmares due to melatonin supplements, you can always lower the dosage (which we’ll discuss in the next section) or stop the supplements entirely.
+If your child is having nightmares due to melatonin supplements, you could consider lowering the dosage (which we’ll discuss in the next section) or stopping the supplements entirely.

 Puberty

-Once puberty has begun, though, short-term, low-dose melatonin seems to be safe for adolescents and teenagers.
+Once puberty has begun, though, short-term, low-dose melatonin could be safe for most adolescents and teenagers.

 More Serious Effects

-According to the Centers for Disease Control and Prevention (CDC)[13], between the years 2012-2021, the number of melatonin-related calls to poison control went up by 530 percent.
+According to the Centers for Disease Control and Prevention (CDC)13, between the years 2012-2021, the number of melatonin-related calls to poison control went up by 530 percent.
 Most of these calls were regarding children under five who had accidentally ingested too much melatonin.
-After all, kids’ melatonin is often sold as gummies; they taste good and could be eaten like candy for those under five who don’t understand.
+Kids’ melatonin is often sold as gummies; they taste good and could be eaten like candy for those who don’t understand.

-You can start with a dose as low as 0.5-1 milligram[14] for children of any age (the lowest possible effective dose).
+You can start with a dose as low as 0.5-1 milligram14 (the lowest possible effective dose).
 If this isn’t effective, you can increase the dose up to the maximum recommended dose.
 This maximum recommended dose will depend on their age and what your child’s doctor also suggests.

 3-5